Bayan-daux/Factors-Related-to-Mortality-and-Survival_CA_US_2014_2020/README.md

 ## Overview

-Life expectancy has many different definitions based on the target analysis population.
+Age of death is almost impossible to predict for a variety of reasons.
+Death can happen in an instant, but it also commonly comes naturally through old age.
+However, when someone dies of old age, they don't all die at the same exact age.
+There are many factors that can influence a person's age of death or their life expectancy.
 Life expectancy is generally intended to estimate the average number of years that a person might expect to live [1].
-There are many factors that affect the estimated age for the target population such as gender, lifestyle, living condition, education level, etc. Nowadays, most of us are facing a variety of pressures.
-Due to environmental impacts coupled with climate change, the average life expectancy becomes more complicated and harder to predict.

-For this analysis, we are going to use death data from the State of California (CA) to predict life expectancy by sex, race/ethnicity, country of birth, education, marital status, veteran status, and income.
-Additionally, we are going to identify the top 10 causes of death in CA, and investigate the similarity and discrepancy of the cause of death between CA and the U.S. across states.
+For this analysis, we are going to explore whether there is a relationship between various factors such as sex, ethnicity, country of birth, education level, marital status and veteran status.
+This analysis will specifically focus on the state of California, given that this state is both heavily populated and diverse.
+Focusing on just one state can also help to control for less tangible factors such as happiness, technology levels and environmental conditions.

 ## Data Source: